Nihaal2707/Unveiling-E-Commerce-Trends-A-Comprehensive-Analysis-of-Customer-and-Product-Interactions/README.md

 **Acknowledgment:-**

-We would like to express my gratitude to the following individuals and sources for their contributions to this project:
+We would like to express our gratitude to the following individuals and sources for their contributions to this project:

 **Prof. Ashok K Harnal:** We are thankful for the guidance and support provided by you, your expertise has been invaluable in shaping this project.